 Italy's watchdog probes Enel units over alleged unjustified payment requests

-MILAN, Sept 30 (Reuters) - Italy's antitrust watchdog said on Friday it was investigating two units of Europe's biggest utility Enel ENEI.MI after they allegedly asked clients to pay energy bills that had lapsed under the statute of limitations.
+MILAN, Sept 30 (Reuters) - Italy's antitrust said on Friday it had started a probe against two units of Europe's biggest utility Enel ENEI.MI after they allegedly requested clients to pay for energy consumption that had been time-barred.

 ((Federico.maccioni@thomsonreuters.com; +39 3420768883;))